Heritage of India - Maharajas Express

 Place: Jodhpur, Rajasthan

 Post lunch on board, get ready to witness the magnificent forts, palaces and some of the finest architectural wonders of the world in the city of Jodhpur.
 The excursion starts with a walk through the Old Clock Tower market and proceeds on to the prime attraction in the city - the Mehrangarh Fort.
-The 5 km long majestic fort on 125 m high hill has some magnificent palaces with marvelously carved panels, latticed windows and evocative names within its complex.
-Noteworthy of these are the Moti Mahal, the Phool Mahal, the Sheesh Mahal, the Sileh Khana and the Daulat Khana.
+The 5 km long majestic fort on a 125 m high hill has some magnificent palaces with marvelously carved panels, latticed windows and evocative names within its complex.
+Noteworthy are the Moti Mahal, the Phool Mahal, the Sheesh Mahal, the Sileh Khana and the Daulat Khana.
 These palaces have a fabulous collection of palanquins, elephant howdahs, and miniature paintings of various schools, musical instruments, costumes and furniture.

 Enjoy the colorful folk dances of Rajasthan at Hanwant Mahal, where a cocktail dinner is organized.
 Return to the train as the train rolls towards Bikaner - renowned for the best riding camels in the world.